JamesSkemp/words/content/post/know-every-version-of-itunes-installed-on-your-machine-i-do.md

 +++
 title = "Know every version of iTunes installed on your machine?
-I do." summary = "Installers for Windows versions of Apple software is stored in a particular directory.
+I do." description = "Installers for Windows versions of Apple software is stored in a particular directory.
 Clean it out, and recover space." draft = false comments = true date = "2009-07-19T21:16:00-05:00"